Dog on Wheels

 Dog on Wheels is the debut EP by Belle & Sebastian, released in 1997 on Jeepster Records.
 The four recordings on the EP actually pre-date the band's début album Tigermilk, produced whilst bandmembers Stuart Murdoch and Stuart David were on the Beatbox music course at Stow College, Glasgow.
 Murdoch, David and Mick Cooke are the only long-term members to play on the songs, though Cooke only appears on the title track.
-The drums were supplied by David Campbell, whilst Brian Nugent played flute on "String Bean Jean", and Gerry Campbell, a tutor at Beatbox, provided keyboards on "The State I Am In" and "Belle & Sebastian" as well as lead guitar on "String Bean Jean".
+The drums were supplied by David Campbell, whilst Brian Nugent played flute on "Belle & Sebastian", and Gerry Campbell, a tutor at Beatbox, provided keyboards on "The State I Am In" and "Belle & Sebastian" as well as lead guitar on "String Bean Jean".
 Other contributors to the E.P. include Mark McWhirter, Michael Angus and David Mackenzie, though their roles have not been confirmed.

 The front cover features Joanne Kenney (who also appears on the cover of Tigermilk).
 The EP was later re-packaged as part of the Lazy Line Painter Jane box-set and all four tracks were collected on the Push Barman to Open Old Wounds compilation.
 The EP reached #59 in the UK singles chart.
 It was named Channel 4 teletext's music magazine Planet Sounds Single Of The Year 1997.